peterdemin-pdp/pdp/src/sections/pricing-info.md

 <br>

-Your payout amount grows with every monthly subscription.
+📅 Your payout amount grows with every monthly subscription.

-After 1 month of subscription term your coverage will be 10 times your monthly payment.
+⭐ After one month of subscription term your coverage will be **10 times** your monthly payment.

-After 10 months the payout caps at 100 times the monthly payment.
+💰 After ten months the payout caps at **100 times** the monthly payment.